raphaka/cairn1e_toki_pona/nasin-musi.md

 <!--### Multiple Attackers
 If multiple attackers target the same foe, roll all damage dice and keep the single highest result.-->
-### mute pi jan utala anu soweli utala
+### mute pi ijo utala
-jan anu soweli la mute li utala e wan la o tawa e kiwen ken ale pi ilo utala. nanpa ale la o awen musi kepeken nanpa pi suli nanpa wan taso. o weka e nanpa ante ale.
+ijo mute li utala e wan la o tawa e kiwen ken ale pi ilo utala. nanpa ale la o awen musi kepeken nanpa pi suli nanpa wan taso. o weka e nanpa ante ale.

 <!--### Attack Modifiers
 If fighting from a position of weakness (such as through cover or with bound hands), the attack is **impaired** and the attacker must roll 1d4 damage regardless of the attacks damage die.-->